prajitdas/EBXPrivacy/README.md

 * **Do not remove the previous version** (else you will lose your settings)
 * Download the new version (with a [pro license](http://www.xprivacy.eu/) you can use the menu *Help ...* > *Check for updates*)
 * Install the new version over the previous version
-* Wait until the Xposed installer recognizes the update (else XPrivacy might not be enabled)
+* Wait until the Xposed installer recognizes the update (else EBXPrivacy might not be enabled)
 * Start the new version once (else Android will not send the *Boot Completed* event)
 * Reboot your device
-* Wait until the XPrivacy update service has been completed (showing 100%)
+* Wait until the EBXPrivacy update service has been completed (showing 100%)

-When following this procedure, your data will not leak because the Xposed part of XPrivacy keeps running.
+When following this procedure, your data will not leak because the Xposed part of EBXPrivacy keeps running.

 Usage
 -----